quidampepin/quidampepin.github.io/_posts/2025-01-27-the-choice.md

 Thomas struggled to get dressed.
 The pants didn't fit him at all, and neither did the sweater.
 What a filthy comedy.
 God, he missed his made-to-measure wardrobe...
 He went out and found himself outside.

-“ Come on, follow me.
+“Come on, follow me.
 I'll show you our camp.“

 What he saw puzzled him.
 If this was a ruse, it was an elaborate one.
 Dozens of people were coming and going in this sort of makeshift camp.
 Some were carrying supplies, others were armed.
 One group was hotly debating a resolution to be passed at the next session.